The Bible Calls Us to Love Immigrants

 3. Ezekiel 5:5

-God’s primary goal for Israel was not her internal purity, or He seemingly would have planted her somewhere less exposed.
-God planted Israel in a pagan stronghold on the trade routes between every major empire of the ancient near east.
+God’s primary goal for Israel was not her internal purity, or He would have planted her somewhere isolated.
+God intentionally planted Israel in the center of a pagan stronghold on the trade routes between every major empire of the ancient Near East.
 Why?
 Because she was to be a catalyst, a kingdom of priests.
 Check out Deuteronomy 4, which is the prelude to the giving of Israel’s law.
-It essentially states that God was planting Israel right in plain view of the surrounding nations, that they might look in, see the blessings poured out on Israel, and want a relationship with God like what Israel had.
+It essentially states that God was planting Israel right in plain view of the surrounding nations so that they might look in, see the blessings poured out on Israel, and want a relationship with God like what Israel had.

 With this in mind, it should come as no surprise that God’s law is full of instructions about being kind to foreigners.
 Let me offer a blended quote: